MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 * Copilot for Microsoft 365 in Word

 > [!NOTE]
-> Message extensions plugins in Copilot for Microsoft 365 applications are in limited private preview for Word and PowerPoint.
+> Message extensions plugins in Microsoft 365 Copilot apps are in limited private preview for Word and PowerPoint.
 More details to be published after a public preview is announced.
 > Support for Excel and OneNote client applications to be available soon.

 [Back to top](#validation-guidelines-for-copilot-agents)